susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 Here's where I really want to suggest a one size fits all solution, which you don't have to accept, but hear me out here...

-Whether your real reason is to look cool, show off, "so my GitHub isn't empty", to learn [x], or whatever - I'm suggesting you design the side project with 1 criteria.
+Whether your real reason is to look cool, show off, "so my GitHub isn't empty", to learn [x], or whatever - I'm suggesting you design the side project with *one* criteria.

 ```
 Do something that is meaningful to you.